ATLAS: Me, the Combatant, and Him, the Hero

 "Pol, go grab the payload, would you?
 In the meantime, I'm borrowing this," She said, and then yanked a grenade off his belt, pushed down on the detonator, and haphazardly lobbed it across the courtyard.
 As it rolled to a stop at the man's feet, he looked down, eyes widening in momentary horror, then gave an astonishingly shrill shriek that sounded a lot like "transform," and hastily jammed the glowing trinket in his hand into his comically large belt.

-As the grenade went off with an earthshaking kaboom, sending a cloud of dust and shrapnel scattering every which way and turning the middle of the courtyard into a nice, smoking crater, Cas looked at her with something approaching respect, and Pol gawked with something approaching terror.
+As the grenade went off with an earthshaking kaboom and the middle of the courtyard became a nice, smoking crater, Cas looked at her with something approaching respect, and Pol gawked with something approaching terror.
 She shooed him off towards the now-opening doors of the vault, then turned back to appreciate the smoldering remnants of her handiwork.

 "Damn, Captain," Cas said.
 "That's cold."